What About Scientific Miracles In The Quran?

 Some Muslim presentations do deserve criticism.
 They force highly technical modern meanings into words that are broader in ordinary Arabic usage.
 They treat every suggestive overlap as a miracle.
 They argue as though the Quran were sent as a laboratory manual rather than a revelation that addresses the whole human being.
 That style of argument is unstable, and critics are right to press it.

-Yet a weak version of the argument does not cancel the stronger one.
-The proper question is whether the Quran repeatedly directs attention to features of the natural order in ways that are strikingly apt, free of the cosmological absurdities common in neighboring mythic systems, and open to increasing depth of understanding as knowledge grows.
+A weak version of the argument does not cancel the stronger one.
+The proper question is whether the Quran repeatedly directs attention to features of the natural order in ways that are strikingly apt, free of the cosmological absurdities common in neighbouring mythic systems, and open to increasing depth of understanding as knowledge grows.
 That is a more serious standard.

 What the Quran is doing